Cooking with French Tarragon

 French Tarragon, Mustard, and Egg was a perfect flavor combination in these Tarragon-Mustard Deviled Eggs!

-Broccoli and Cauliflower Salad with Lemon, Dijon, and Tarragon Vinaigrette is a simple idea but the dressing is so flavorful!
+Broccoli and Cauliflower Salad with Feta and Tarragon Vinaigrette is a simple idea but the dressing is so flavorful!

 And finally, the beloved recipe for Chicken Salad with Fresh Tarragon and Peas, which was one of the very first recipes I made when I planted French Tarragon in my garden.
 I make this every summer and never get tired of it!